durmazoguzhan/StockManagementApp/README.md

 - [Mahozad Pie Chart](https://github.com/mahozad/android-pie-chart)

 ## Testing
-Download and run this file to your device for testing this app: `debug/app-debug.apk`
+Download and install this file to your device for testing this app: `debug/app-debug.apk`

 ## Login
 This app has 2 user types.
 These are **admin** and **staff**.<br>